OsgiliathEnterprise/ansible-virtualization-guest/README.md

         interfaces:
           - network: default
 ```
+More information on the according variables in [molecule test](./molecule/default/converge.yml) and [defaults variables](./defaults/main.yml)

 These boxes will be unpacked in `/var/lib/libvirt/images/{{ box.name }}.img` so that you'll be able to reference it to create your vm